JeevanMali24/Docker/interview-Q-A.md

 8. **Monitor & Secure**: Set up alarms for slow performance and check for unauthorized access.
 9. **Contact AWS**: If nothing works, ask AWS support for help.

+2)If users can't access an apploication hosted on ec2, what steps would you take?
-2)If users can't access an application on EC2, follow these simple steps:
+If users can't access an application on EC2, follow these simple steps:

 1. **Check if the app is running**: Log in to the EC2 instance and restart the app if needed.
 2. **Check EC2 status**: Make sure the instance is running and healthy in AWS.